1. LEED Accreditation seems to be quite knowledge intensive, how can you prepare us in 5 hours?

 There is no work experience required to write the LEED GA exam, however; one is required to take a green training course such as the one we provide.

-For the LEED AP exam, you are testing on items which you could only learn from actually working on a project as well as the official reference guide.
+For the LEED AP exam, you are tested on items which you could only learn from actually working on a project as well as the official reference guide.

 The sooner you get the AP+ out of the way the better as It only gets harder with each new version.